hussachai/saki-monkey/README.md

 ##Examples
 ###Ask Mandrill who you are.

-Client takes 2 arguments.
-The first one is apiKey and the second one is
+Mandrill(Async)Client takes 2 arguments.
+The first one is apiKey and
-configuration file.
-You can pass configuration file path if you want to
+the second one is configuration file.
+You can pass configuration file
-override default configuration.
-The path can be either file path such
+path if you want to override default configuration.
+The path can be either
-as "/home/saki/myconfig.conf" or classpath such as "classpath:myconfig.conf"
+file path such as "/home/saki/myconfig.conf" or classpath such as "classpath:myconfig.conf"
-Example configuration is in src/main/resource/reference.conf
+Example configuration is in [src/main/resource/reference.conf](saki-monkey/blob/master/src/main/resource/reference.conf)
 Define the same name to override the default one.

 **Example.**